Always happy to pass on news of Boxwell Staff who “done good.” Hats off to Cory Younts!

 Here is our final installment of “Remembering the Staff.”
-Once we get the 2018 staff photos, we’ll upload those to the website.
-In the meantime, let’s take a look back at 2008.
+Once we get the 2019 staff photos, we’ll upload those to the website.
+In the meantime, let’s take a look back at 2009.
 Carl Adkins was Reservation director and Steve Belew was the head ranger.
-Nat Hudson was Program Director at Stahlman, while Aaron Patten was Program Director at Craig.
+Nat Hudson was in his second year as Program Director at Stahlman as was Program Director Aaron Patten at Craig.
 There were a slew of other programs by this point.
 Running the Boat Harbor was Michael Allen, at COPE Kyle Duckworth, at the pool John Kasper, and at the NRA Light Rifle Program was Pat “Old Soldier” Deugaw.
-Oh yeah, there was CubWorld too, though we don’t know who was in charge that summer (a glaring hole we’re working on fixing!).
+Oh yeah, there was CubWorld too.
+Jody Looper was Program Director.

 Featured here are the staff photos for Stahlman, Craig, Cubworld, the Pool, and the Administrative Staff.
 Enjoy!